arthVasavada/cine-scope/README.md

 ### Deployment

-Deploy the production build by uploading the `dist` folder to your hosting platform or using services like Netlify, Vercel, or AWS.
+Deploy the production build by uploading the `dist` folder to your hosting platform or using Firebase Hosting.

 ## Project Structure